Andy Pengelly: Brisbane Strikers

 In 2019, Pengelly won the National Premier Leagues Queensland Golden Boot, scoring 41 goals in 26 NPL appearances for Brisbane Strikers, including a club record nine in a single match against Sunshine Coast Fire.
 He also scored 11 goals in eight FFA Cup appearances, including six in a Round 4 Preliminary clash against Souths United.
 He scored against A-League side Wellington Phoenix in the Round of 32, helping his side to a penalty shootout win, and against Melbourne City in a 5–1 semi final loss, lifting his season tally to 52 goals in just 34 appearances.

 As a result of his scoring record, Pengelly trialled with the Central Coast Mariners in August 2019.
 That trial did not result in a contract.

 Lion City Sailors

 Pengelly signed his first professional contract with Singapore Premier League club Home United in December 2019.
 Prior to the start of the 2020 season, the club was taken over and its name changed to Lion City Sailors.
 Pengelly scored on his competitive debut for the Sailors in their 1–1 away draw with Tanjong Pagar United on Friday, 6 March 2020, in what was the club's' first ever goal as the Sailors.
+Premier Sports Agency moved Pengelly to Lions City Sailors FC.

 On 15 July 2020, it was announced Pengelly had parted ways with the club to remain in Australia, where he had returned during the global COVID-19 pandemic, to sign for NPL side Peninsula Power.